christiantroyandrada/chat-microservices/README.md

 ## Secrets and .env (local development)

-This project supports two local patterns for secrets:
+This project supports two patterns for managing secrets locally:

-1) Simple `.env` files (used by the services via dotenv) — good for quick local development.
+1. Simple `.env` files (used by the services via dotenv) — good for quick local development.
-2) A consolidated Docker secret file `docker-secrets/app_secrets` (recommended for local runs with `docker-compose`).
+2. A consolidated Docker secret file `docker-secrets/app_secrets` (recommended for local runs with `docker-compose`).

-What we added
+**What's included:**
 - `docker-secrets/app_secrets.example` — a tracked example file you can commit.
 Copy it to `docker-secrets/app_secrets` and fill in real values locally.
-- `.gitignore` excludes the `docker-secrets/` folder and `.env` to avoid accidentally committing real secrets.
+- `.gitignore` excludes the `docker-secrets/` folder and `.env` files to avoid accidentally committing real secrets.

-How to use the consolidated secret file (quick):
+**How to use the consolidated secret file:**

 ```bash
 # copy the example to the real secret file (local only)